Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

 Strategy 1: Create a discipline management plan were both students and staff are informed and trained on when and how to handle situations.
-Inform parents of expectation of the 2024-25 school year.
+Inform parents of expectation of the 2025-26 school year.

-Staff Responsible for Monitoring: Admin
+Staff Responsible for Monitoring: Administration, Teachers

 Strategy's Expected Result/Impact: Increase positive behaviors and respect with students.